jpbecotte/bridge-agreements/conventions/dont.md

 - 1NT- pass - ?, any bid after that is natural.

 ## When not to use
-- opponent open weak 1NT (high range is 14 pts or lower)
+- opponent opens weak 1NT (high range is 14 pts or lower)
 - when partner opens then opponent overcalls 1NT e.g. 1♦ - 1NT  and 1♦ - pass - pass - 1NT
 - when opponents opens 2NT